jakesays-old/Solenoid-Expressions/Docs/SolenoidExpressions.md

 As you can see, with the exception of the `@` prefix, syntax is exactly the same as in C\#.

 Slightly different syntax is not the only thing that differentiates an attribute expression from a standard constructor invocation expression.
-In addition to that, attribute expression uses slightly different type resolution mechanism and will attempt to load both the specified type name and the specified type name with an `Attribute` suffix, just like the C\# compiler.
+In addition to that, attribute expression uses a slightly different type resolution mechanism and will attempt to load both the specified type name and the specified type name with an `Attribute` suffix, just like the C\# compiler.

 Variables
 ---------

-Variables can referenced in the expression using the syntax `#`*variableName*.
+Variables can be referenced in the expression using the syntax `#`*variableName*.
 The variables are passed in and out of the expression using the dictionary parameter in `ExpressionEvaluator`'s `GetValue` or `SetValue` methods.

 ``` csharp
 public static object GetValue(object root, string expression, IDictionary variables)